diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 ## Ex-Project

 Sometimes one would like to use UDF libraries from external sources.
 For example, UDFs from the [Klout brickhouse library](https://github.com/klout/brickhouse).
-In this case, the deployment process should copy the library jar into a separate library folder, and that folder should be configured in the property `schedoscope.transformations.hive.libDirectory`.
+In this case, the deployment process should copy the library jar into a separate library folder.
+That folder should be configured in the property `schedoscope.transformations.hive.libDirectory` and put into the classpath.

 Upon launch, Schedoscope uploads all jars in this folder into the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
 Again, the default folder is `/tmp/schedoscope/hive/dev/`.